jump-dev/JuMP.jl/docs/src/manual/solutions.md

 Note that not all solvers compute the basis, and for sensitivity analysis, the solver interface must implement `MOI.ConstraintBasisStatus`.

+!!! tip
+    Read the [Sensitivity analysis of a linear program](@ref) for more information on sensitivity analysis.

 To give a simple example, we could analyze the sensitivity of the optimal solution to the following (non-degenerate) LP problem: